flori/ollama-ruby/README.md

 ## Try out things in ollama\_console

-This is an interactive console, that can be used to try the different commands provided by an `Ollama::Client` instance.
-For example this command generate a response and displays it on the screen using the Markdown handler:
+This is an interactive console where you can try out the different commands provided by an `Ollama::Client` instance.
+For example, this command generates a response and displays it on the screen using the Markdown handler:

 ```